Simple Holiday Chocolate Truffles

 - 2 tablespoons unsalted butter Add to list

-- 1 tablespoon organic corn syrup (you may substitute honey, agave syrup, maple syrup or brown rice syrup) Add to list
+- 1 tablespoon corn syrup (you may substitute honey, agave syrup, maple syrup or brown rice syrup) Add to list

 - 9 ounces semi sweet or bittersweet chocolate, broken into small pieces Add to list